baraamallah/HARMUN_TRACKER/README.md

 3.  🚪 **Firebase Authentication Setup & Admin Roles**:
     *   **Enable Email/Password Provider**: In Firebase Console > Authentication > Sign-in method, enable the "Email/Password" provider.
     *   **Create Initial Superior Admin User**: In Firebase Console > Authentication > Users, add the user who will be the superior admin.
-Note their UID and set it as `OWNER_UID` in `src/lib/constants.ts`.
+Note their UID and ensure it matches `OWNER_UID` in `src/lib/constants.ts`.
-    *   The current login (`/auth/login`) allows any user created in Firebase Auth (Email/Password provider) to attempt login.
-Access to the main admin dashboard (`/`) is then granted if they are logged in.
+    *   The login (`/auth/login`) allows any user created in Firebase Auth (Email/Password provider) to attempt login.
-    *   True admin access (beyond just being logged in) should ideally be verified by checking their role in the `users` Firestore collection after login or in middleware (this part is not fully implemented for the main dashboard yet, but the Superior Admin panel uses it for managing admins).
+    *   Access to the main admin dashboard (`/`) is granted if they are logged in.
+True admin access (beyond just being logged in) should ideally be verified by checking their role in the `users` Firestore collection.
+The example Firestore rules for `/participants` demonstrate this.
     *   The Superior Admin panel allows granting 'admin' roles to existing Firebase Auth users.
+Ensure these users also exist in Firebase Authentication.

 4.  🛠️ **Build-time Error Checks (`next.config.ts`)**:
     *   The `next.config.ts` file has been updated to set `typescript.ignoreBuildErrors = false` and `eslint.ignoreDuringBuilds = false`.
 This is good practice for production as it ensures TypeScript and ESLint errors are caught during the build process.